Pressure reduction in the supply system

 Replace damaged chain guides.

-After that, you can disconnect the fuel lines.
+After this, you can disconnect the fuel lines.

-Disconnect connector 1 from mass air flow sensor 3.
+Disconnect block 1 from mass air flow sensor 3.

 Loosen the clamps, disconnect the air supply hoses 2 and remove the sensor 3.